-^{} The 2021 financial statements were restated for the adoption of GASB 87, Leases.
-The 2020 financials were not restated for this adoption.
+\ The 2022 financials were not restated for the adoption of GASB 96.
+The 2021 financial statements were restated for the adoption of GASB 87, Leases.
+See footnotes 5 and 6 for more information.

 Additional information concerning long-term liabilities is provided in Note 4 to the financial statements.